Stay Ahead of the Curve

 Low Intensity Conflict is the model for the current unrest that will result in greater disruption and violence, likely lasting well into the decade.
 It exists below conventional war, but above routine, peaceful competition.
 It’s the “gray area” between war and peace.

-We’ve undoubtedly entered a new period of conflict and instability.
 Luckily, intelligence reduces uncertainty about the future.
 Our readers understand the value of intelligence, and they rely on our analysis to keep them informed about the future.
 I hope you will too.